volverjs/query-vue/README.md

 Following examples are based on a `RepositoryHttp` instance, but you can use any [`@volverjs/data`](https://github.com/volverjs/data) repository you want.

-First of all, you need to [initialize `pinia`](https://pinia.vuejs.org/getting-started.html) in your application, then you can create using `defineStoreRepository` function:
+First of all, you need to [initialize `pinia`](https://pinia.vuejs.org/getting-started.html) in your application, then you can create a store composable using `defineStoreRepository()`:

 ```ts
 // user-store.ts